-Counts the number of rows that contain a number or an expression that evaluates to a number, when evaluating an expression over a table.
+Counts the number of rows that contain a non-blank value or an expression that evaluates to a non-blank value, when evaluating an expression over a table.

 |table||The table containing the rows to be counted.|

 |expression||An expression that returns the set of values that contains the values you want to count.|